vippsas/vipps-woocommerce/README.txt

 You can read about it [here](https://www.forbrukertilsynet.no/english/guidelines/guidelines-the-standard-sales-conditions-consumer-purchases-of-goods-the-internet#chapter-7).

-If you have a valid reason to do so you can use the "Capture payment instantly" option from the "Vipps/MobilePay Recurring Payments" settings in your product's settings.
+If you have a valid reason to do so you can use the "Capture payment instantly" option from the "Vipps/MobilePay recurring payments" settings in your product's settings.

 = When a renewal happens, why is the order on hold? =